-In IoT, each layer is defined by its functions and the devices that are used in that layer.
+In an IoT architecture, each layer is defined by its functions and the devices that are used in the layer.
 There are different opinions regarding the number of layers in IoT.
-However, according to many researchers [2-4], the IoT mainly operates on three layers termed as Perception, Network, and Application layers.
+However, according to many researchers [2-4], the IoT primarily operates on three layers which are the Perception, Network, and the Application layer.
 Each layer of IoT has inherent security issues associated with it.
 Fig. 1 shows the basic three layer architectural framework of IoT with respect to the devices and technologies that encompass each layer.

-A. Perception Layer
+2.1.
+Perception Layer

 The perception layer is also known as the "Sensors" layer in IoT.
-The purpose of this layer is to acquire the data from the environment with the help of sensors and actuators.
-This layer detects, collects, and processes information and then transmits it to the network layer.
-This layer also performs the IoT node collaboration in local and short range networks [3].
+The purpose of this layer is to acquire data from the environment with the help of sensors.
+This layer detects, collects, and processes information from sensors and then transmits it to the network layer.
+In addition, this layer may also performs IoT node collaboration in local and short range networks [3].

-B. Network Layer
+2.2.
+Network Layer

 The network layer of IoT serves the function of data routing and transmission to different IoT hubs and devices over the Internet.
-At this layer, cloud computing platforms, Internet gateways, switching, and routing devices etc. operate by using some of the very recent technologies such as WiFi, LTE, Bluetooth, 3G, Zigbee etc. The network gateways serve as the mediator between different IoT nodes by aggregating, filtering, and transmitting data to and from different sensors [4].
+At this layer, Internet gateways, switching, and routing devices etc. operate by using some of the very recent technologies such as WiFi, LTE, Bluetooth, 3G, Zigbee etc. to provide heterogeneous network services.
+The network gateways serve as the mediator between different IoT nodes by aggregating, filtering, and transmitting data to and from different sensors [4].

 Figure 1.
-Three-layer IoT architecture.
+Three-layer IoT architecture

-C. Application Layer
+2.3.
+Application Layer

 The application layer guarantees the authenticity, integrity, and confidentiality of the data.
-At this layer, the purpose of IoT or the creation of a smart environment is achieved.
+At this layer, the purpose of IoT which is the creation of smart environments is achieved.